espkz/pgr-gacha-sim/README.md

 ## TODO
 - Blue banner (? how the hell is the A-rank pool thing going to work)
+- Update the banner for global

 ### Maybe
-- Weapon banner (is going to be a pain hahahahahahahaha)
+- Weapon banner (is going to be a pain because of the individual off-rates but surely—)
 - CUB banner (this one is a little less pain but still)